Welcome to NHS Forth Valley’s webpage for the Transforming Psychological Trauma implementation project.

 Service Assessment/Evaluation Tools

 A self-assessment of your service can help you think about what you are already doing well, and what may benefit from changing.
-This Trauma informed lens tool can be used by any staff member, manager or person using your service to think about the many different aspects of a trauma informed service.
-If you would like support to use this tool, please contact us at Fv.traumainformed@nhs.scot .
+This Trauma Informed Lens Tool can be used by any staff member, manager or person using your service to think about the many different aspects of a trauma informed service.
+We have created guidance for using this tool which you can access here.

 Other Resources